Dreaming of a swan: beauty born through ordeal

 Such a dream often comes at the moments when faithfulness and deep union become the central question: at the beginning of a relationship, in times of testing, in moments of renewed commitment.

 This image speaks to outer union — with a partner, a friend, a collaborator.
 And to inner union — the alliance of your masculine and feminine parts, your mind and heart, your action and your rest.
+The same shared bond, lifted out of feathers and into bodies, becomes the dream where you are together in closeness and warmth, and the curving necks become arms.

 Ask yourself: “Is there a union in my life that I want to be faithful to — or that I want to create?
 What does ‘faithfulness all the way’ mean for me — in relationship with another, or with myself?”